-The colonial towns of Mexico were built on the backs of sorrow and silver.
+The colonial cities in Mexico were built on the backs of sorrow and silver.
 Gobs and gobs of silver.
 So much silver that the mines supplied more than a third of the world’s silver.

-It all started in 1521 (or earlier, depending on your take on history).
-But after Hernan Cortes conquered the Aztecs in 1521, Spanish adventurers fanned out in the Mexican heartland, seeking to make their fortunes from precious metals.
+After conquering the Aztecs, Spanish adventurers then fanned out through the Mexican heartland, seeking to make their fortunes from precious metals.

 Gold was found, but silver was the real winner.
 And a necklace of silver mining cities quickly sprang up.